Light Rail (MTR): Rolling stock

-The system's vehicles consist of five different types of LRVs.
+The system's vehicles consist of four different types of LRVs.
 All LRVs are uni-directional with driving cab on one side only, 20.2 m long, and have 3 sliding doors fitted on the left side (when facing the running direction from inside).
 This means that island platforms (except the triangular platform at Siu Hong stop) cannot be used at all in the LRT system and the termini have to feature loops for LRVs to reverse in direction.
-Hong Kong and Kolkata are the only cities with unidirectional left-handed trams.

 Phase I LRVs were built by Comeng and put in service in 1988.
 They are numbered 1001–1070 and accommodate 43 seated passengers and 161 standees.
 The driver's cab interior and exterior design was conceived for KCRC by Design Triangle in 1986.
-Phase II LRVs were built by Kawasaki and entered service in 1992.
-They are numbered 1071-1090/1201-1210 and accommodate 26 seated and 185 standees.
-Cars 1071–1090 are cab cars while 1201–1210 are cabless trailers.
-Phase III LRVs were built by A Goninan and entered service in 1997.
+Phase III LRVs were built by UGL and entered service in 1997.
 They are numbered 1091–1110 and accommodate 26 seated and 212 standees.
-Phase IV LRVs were manufactured by United Group and CSR and entered service in December 2009.
+Phase IV LRVs were manufactured by UGL and CSR and entered service in December 2009.
 They are numbered 1111–1132 accommodate 37 seated and 248 standees.
-Phase I LRVs have two wheelchair positions while Phase II, III, IV and V LRVs have three positions.
+Phase I LRVs have two wheelchair positions while Phase III, IV and V LRVs have three positions.
 The newest Phase V LRVs were manufactured by CRRC Nanjing Puzhen and entered service on 17 November 2020.
 They are numbered 1133-1162/1211-1220; 1133-1162 are cab cars while 1211-1220 are cabless trailer.
-30 of these are set to replace existing Phase II LRVs, while the other 10 are for expansion.
+30 of these replaced the unrefurbished Phase II LRVs, while the other 10 were dedicated for expansion.

-Traction systems for Phase I and II LRVs consist of GTO thyristor choppers and DC traction motors provided by AEG, while those for the Phase III, IV and V LRVs consist of 2-level IGBT–VVVF inverters and asynchronous 3-phase AC traction motors provided by Mitsubishi Electric.
+Traction systems for Phase I LRVs consist of GTO chopper controls and DC traction motors provided by AEG, while those for the Phase III, IV and V LRVs consist of 2-level IGBT–VVVF inverters and asynchronous 3-phase AC traction motors provided by Mitsubishi Electric.
 The maximum speed for all LRVs is 80 km/h, although they rarely reach that speed because of the many grade crossings between stops and the close proximity between stops in Tuen Mun, Yuen Long and Tin Shui Wai.